 Double glazing is a popular home improvement option that provides several benefits throughout the year, particularly in the very cold and hot months.
 Double Glazing is where two panes of glass are separated by a layer of air and are used in a home's windows & doors.
 This effectively provides another layer of insulation for your home decreasing heat lost through a traditional single-pane window.
 Consumer NZ Double Glazing.
 This will also help to maintain a cooler home in the summer by reducing the transfer of heat from the outside to the inside.

 In the past, windows were fitted with a single pane of glass, which proved to be a particularly efficient heat conductor.
 Ongoing research has shown that adding a second pane of glass, with a sealed pocket of air or specialised gas in the middle, dramatically reduces the loss of heat through windows.

-The requirement for Double Glazed windows in new homes did not become compulsory until 2007, so there are still many NZ homes with inefficient single pane windows.
-There are a couple of options for double glazing existing windows-
+The requirement for Double Glazed windows in new homes did not become compulsory until 2007, so there are still many NZ homes with inefficient single-pane windows.
+There are a couple of options for double-glazing existing windows-

-Where an existing window has a second pane of glass, or an acrylic sheet, attached on the inside.
+This is where an existing window has a second pane of glass, or an acrylic sheet, attached on the inside.
 The gap between the inner and outer pane provides a thermal barrier to help prevent heat loss.